zaanposni/discord-masz/README.md

 As a siteadmin you can create a token to authenticate yourself while making API requests.<br/>
 You can also use my [python library](https://github.com/zaanposni/masz-api-wrapper) to integrate the MASZ API into your project.

+# 🤝 Contribute

+Contributions are welcome. <br/>
+You can find our contributions guidelines [here](CONTRIBUTING.md).<br/>
+If you are new to open source, checkout [this tutorial](https://github.com/firstcontributions/first-contributions). <br/>
+Feel free to get in touch with me via our support server https://discord.gg/5zjpzw6h3S or via friend request on discord: **zaanposni#9295**.

 # Development

 ```bash